huggingface/blog/how-to-deploy-a-pipeline-to-google-clouds.md

 ## Deploy transformers to Google Cloud
 > GCP is chosen as it is the cloud environment I am using in my personal organization.

-### Step 1 - Researches
+### Step 1 - Researche
-I already knew using an API-Service like `flask` is a solution to serve a `transformers` model.
-I searched on Google Clouds AI section and found a service to host Tensorflow models named [AI-Platform Prediction](https://cloud.google.com/ai-platform/prediction/docs).
-I also found [App Engine](https://cloud.google.com/appengine) and [Cloud Run](https://cloud.google.com/run) there, but I was concerned regarding the memory usage for App Engine and not really familiar with Docker for the Cloud-Run.
+I already knew that I could use an API-Service like `flask` to serve a `transformers` model.
+I searched in the Google Cloud AI documentation and found a service to host Tensorflow models named [AI-Platform Prediction](https://cloud.google.com/ai-platform/prediction/docs).
+I also found [App Engine](https://cloud.google.com/appengine) and [Cloud Run](https://cloud.google.com/run) there, but I was concerned about the memory usage for App Engine and was not very familiar with Docker.

 ### Step 2 - Test on AI-Platform Prediction

-As the model is not a "pure TensorFlow" saved model but a checkpoint, and I couldn't turn it into a "pure TensorFlow model", I figured out [this page](https://cloud.google.com/ai-platform/prediction/docs/deploying-models) wouldn't work.
+As the model is not a "pure TensorFlow" saved model but a checkpoint, and I couldn't turn it into a "pure TensorFlow model", I figured out that the example on [this page](https://cloud.google.com/ai-platform/prediction/docs/deploying-models) wouldn't work.
-From there I saw that I could do some custom code for it, allowing me to load the `pipeline` instead of having to handle the model, which seemed is easier.
-I also saw that I could do pre-prediction & post-prediction action, which could be useful in the future for pre- or post-processing the data for customers needs.
+From there I saw that I could write some custom code, allowing me to load the `pipeline` instead of having to handle the model, which seemed is easier.
+I also learned that I could define a pre-prediction & post-prediction action, which could be useful in the future for pre- or post-processing the data for customers' needs.
 I followed Google's guide but encountered an issue as the service is still in beta and everything is not stable.
 This issue is detailed [here](https://github.com/huggingface/transformers/issues/9926).

 ### Step 3 - Test on App Engine

-I moved to [App Engine](https://cloud.google.com/appengine) as it's a service that I am familiar with but encounter an installation issue with TensorFlow as a system dependency file was missing.
-I then tried with PyTorch and it worked with an F4_1G instance, but it couldn't handle more than 2 requests on the same instance, which isn't really great performance-wise.
+I moved to Google's [App Engine](https://cloud.google.com/appengine) as it's a service that I am familiar with, but encountered an installation issue with TensorFlow due to a missing system dependency file.
+I then tried with PyTorch which worked with an F4_1G instance, but it couldn't handle more than 2 requests on the same instance, which isn't really great performance-wise.

 ### Step 4 - Test on Cloud Run